 Illinois Gov. J.B.
 Pritzker quietly signed the compromise bill on Thursday evening.
-In 2024, 11 of the seats would be appointed by the mayor and 10 would be elected, but the city would host a full slate of elections two years later, in 2026.
+In 2024, 11 of the seats would be appointed by the mayor and 10 would be elected.
+Two years later – in 2026 – elections would be held for the 11 appointed seats, leading to a fully-elected board by 2027.

 The shift is the latest example of the political tide turning against a brand of education reform that remade some of America’s urban school systems over the last three decades.